rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/server-region.rst

 you might want it to be hosted in our SYD (Sydney) region rather than in our DFW (Dallas-Fort Worth) region.

-For more information on regions, begin with the Knowledge Center article, :how-to:`About regions <about-regions>`.
+For more information on regions, begin with the How-To article, :how-to:`About regions <about-regions>`.

 Beyond a general preference for a region, working in the cloud